College Factual by our College Data Analytics Team

 4

 Any student who is interested in linguistics & comparative literature has to take a look at Colorado State University - Fort Collins.
-Located in the midsize city of Fort Collins, Colorado State is a public university with a fairly large student population.
-A Best Colleges rank of #156 out of 2,217 schools nationwide means Colorado State is a great university overall.
+Located in the medium-sized city of Fort Collins, Colorado State is a public university with a fairly large student population.
+A Best Colleges rank of #156 out of 2,217 colleges nationwide means Colorado State is a great university overall.

-There were about 42 linguistics & comparative literature students who graduated with this degree at Colorado State in the most recent year we have data available.
-After graduation, comparative literature degree recipients typically earn around $29,741 in their early careers.
+There were approximately 49 linguistics & comparative literature students who graduated with this degree at Colorado State in the most recent data year.
+After graduation, comparative literature degree recipients usually make an average of $29,741 at the beginning of their careers.

 More information about a degree in linguistics & comparative literature from Colorado State University - Fort Collins